 b.
 07/07/1884 Strathpeffer, Ross, Scotland. d.
 05/08/1955 Bourton on the Water, Gloucs.

-Four times Lieutenant Colonel Forbes-Robertson saved the line from breaking and averted a most serious situation.
+During the action at Vieux Berquin, France, on 11th-12th April 1918, on four separate occasions, Lieutenant Colonel Forbes-Robertson saved the line from breaking and averted a most serious situation.
 On one occasion, having made a reconnaissance on horseback in full view of the enemy under heavy fire, he led a counter-attack which was completely successful in establishing our line.
 When his horse was shot under him he continued on foot, steadying the men and inspiring confidence by his disregard for personal danger.
 On the second day he lost another horse and again continued on foot until he had established a line to which his own troops could withdraw.

 LOCATION OF MEDAL: BORDER REGIMENT MUSEUM, CARLISLE, CUMBRIA.
+(LOAN)

 BURIAL PLACE: CHELTENHAM CEMETERY, CHELTENHAM, GLOUCESTERSHIRE.